Vir's blog — go fast with readable code!

 (If you do change it to unsigned, notice that it refuses to implicitly convert 2 (an int) to unsigned.
 This is a shortcoming of the C++ language that could have been done differently, but was ultimately rejected by WG21.
 Use 2u or std::cw<2> for the divisor.)

-Constant-Folding and Optimization
+Constant-Folding and Strength Reduction

-simd::vec<float> half(simd::vec<float> x)
+simd::vec<float> six(simd::vec<float> x)

 {

-x = 3.f; // <- remove this
+x = 3.f;

 return x * 2.f;